muggy8/improbable/have-and-havenot/bVZCA6VH.md

 I hopped out of the window, walked towards the seating area and sat down on the floor behind the last row.

-"user unload_experience assassin's traversal" I whispered under my breath with congratulating myself on a mission well done.
+"user unload_experience assassin's traversal" I whispered under my breath wile congratulating myself on a job well done.

 My whisper was completely drowned out by the sound of Ethan's voice but that was all part of the plan.